rule

 Text 6

-Only chariot-to-chariot can he be defeated, not by a hundred akshauhinî's together; also will he, devoted to the brahminical, never refuse what the learned ask from him.
+Only chariot-to-chariot can he be defeated, not when he is together with a hundred akshauhinīs; also will he, devoted as he is to the brahminical, never refuse what the learned ask from him.
+(Vedabase)

 Text 7

-Wearing the dress of a brahmin going to him must Bhîma beg for charity and without hesitation kill him in Your presence in a one-to-one fight.
+Visiting him wearing the dress of a brahmin must Bhīma beg for charity and without hesitation kill him in Your presence in a one-to-one fight.
+(Vedabase)

 Text 8